-One reason is because those fields - sediments deposited by the Colorado River over millions of years - have some of the most fertile soil in the country.
+One reason is that those fields - sediments deposited by the Colorado River over millions of years - have some of the most fertile soil in the country.

 All this has made Yuma County first in the state - and THIRD IN THE NATION - for vegetable production.
-In fact, about 90 percent of all the leafy vegetables grown in the U.S. from November through March are grown in and around the Yuma area.
+About 90 percent of all the leafy vegetables grown in the U.S. from November through March are grown in and around the Yuma area.

 To put this in perspective, the Yuma area is home to nine salad plants that produce bagged lettuce and salad mixes.
 During peak production months, each of those plants processes more than two million pounds of lettuce per day.

 Dates are another local crop with Biblical roots.
-Date production in the Yuma area is now total about 10 million pounds a year, a $30 to $35 million dollar industry that employs more than 2,000 people annually.
+Date production in the Yuma area now totals about 10 million pounds a year, a $30 to 35 million dollar industry that employs more than 2,000 people annually.